security-assignments/security-assignments.github.io/_activities/activity_sqli.md

 ### Probe the URL for vulnerabilities

-From your Kali shell with the `export`ed `COOKIE` variable, run the following command.
+From your Kali shell with the exported `COOKIE` variable, run the following command.
 When prompted for input, accept the default options.

 ```shell
 sqlmap -u "http://192.168.56.102/dvwa/vulnerabilities/sqli/?id=1&Submit=Submit#" --cookie="$COOKIE"